frank038/gspeechtray/README.md

 This program is intended to be used with the Italian language (it's impossible for me to extend this program to other languages).

 Made in python3 and Gtk3.
 A microphone is mandatory.
-Works only with Xorg (maybe not with the option -P), and it is a x86-64 program.
+Works only with Xorg, and it is a x86-64 program.
 Pyinput and sounddevice modules and the vosk engine (v.
 0.3.45) are provided.
 The Italian language model is also provided.
 For other CPU architectures, give a look at alphacep/voks-api.

 This program is a tray program and a window program; download it from the release section/web page and launch it from the terminal: